yrgo/awesome-educational-games/README.md

 - [Free Code Camp](https://www.freecodecamp.com) - An open source community that helps you learn to code.
 - [Learn Git Branching](http://learngitbranching.js.org/) - Interactive Git tutorial that emphasizes branching.
 - [Mimo](https://getmimo.com/) - Learn how to become a developer on mobile.
+- [Programming Games Wiki](http://programminggames.org/) - A long-standing catalogue of programming games through the years.
 - [RegexOne](https://regexone.com/lesson/introduction_abcs) - Learn Regular Expressions with simple, interactive exercises.
 - [ReturnTrue](https://alf.nu/ReturnTrue) - A game were you learn about booleans, return true to win.
 - [Screeps](https://screeps.com/) - The world's first MMO strategy sandbox game for programmers.